 Credit history used to stop at the border—until now.
 Your existing foreign credit history could help you get credit in the United States.

 There are a number of tactics to use if have no U.S. Credit history.
 You can supplement your application with a reference letter from a previous landlord.
 This letter should say that you were a tenant in “good standing.”
 It should note that you paid your rent, and also include the dates of your tenancy.
 If you have no previous landlord, bring a reference letter from a teacher or friend.
 The letter should say how the referrer knows you, and that you are responsible and dependable.

 Your landlord may use a credit service to screen potential tenants.
 The screening will pull up your former addresses.
 It will also search for bills that are unpaid or past due; court cases that are a matter of public record, and for sex offense crimes.
-Ask the landlord if he or she uses Yardi, Intellirent, or First Advantage -- these are all companies that accept an international credit history from selected Nova Credit-enabled countries like Australia, Canada, India, Mexico and the UK.
-Learn more here.
+Ask the landlord if he or she uses Yardi, Intellirent, or First Advantage -- these are all companies that accept foreign credit history from selected Nova Credit-enabled countries like Australia, Canada, India, Mexico and the UK.

 How to pay